Flood insurance rates expected to rise October 1st for people living in flood zones

 Starting October 1, residents in flood zones can expect to see an increase in flood insurance rates.

-That's because the second phase of changes under the Biggert-Waters Flood Insurance Reform Act, a law that phases out subsidized rates for older properties in flood zones, is about to take effect.
+the second phase of changes under the Biggert-Waters Flood Insurance Reform Act, a law that phases out subsidized rates for older properties in flood zones, is about to take effect.

 The changes are designed to make the National Flood Insurance Program more financially stable, but here in our area it appears it's going to have the opposite effect on local homeowners, especially in Pinellas County.